 This is an updated version of Shana’s postpartum swimwear post originally published in 2011.

 Looking for flattering postpartum clothes and swimwear is not easy at all.
-I think I had never been more afraid of trying swimsuits on.
+I think I’d never been more afraid of trying swimsuits on.
 I don’t know why.
 Even after almost 4 years of being a mom I still have the image of my pre-kids body in my head and when I see a cute bathing suit I picture it in that body and not in my actual postpartum body.
 So it’s not a surprise that I get discouraged when I try one on and I immediately want to take it off, especially if said swimsuit is a bikini.

 I’ve been giving sneak peaks of my postpartum stomach here and there since I started blogging but have never actually done it.
 So I think I’ll just bare it all here for you and start with that.
 Postpartum pooches come in all sizes and shapes.
 This is mine: (I wasn’t brave enough to show the side view)